Setting up for success: How to support students transition back to school

 {{justify}}

 As educators, you have a significant role in modelling behaviours you want to see from your students.
 As we enter this new school year, enter as an educator with enthusiasm, energy and excitement for learning.
+Be friendly, interested in and engaging with your students, while knowing, establishing and being clear about the boundaries you intend to uphold within your classroom.
 Social-learning theory tells us that we learn by watching and copying behaviours around us - this is particularly powerful when this is a person we hold of high importance or in high regard (Bandura & Walters, 1977; Wenger & Wenger-Trayner, 2020e).

 Establish routine